rubennorte/blister/README.md

 container.get('service'); //> singleton service with logger
 ```

-If the previous dependency is not used in the definition of the extension, it can be replaced using `value`, `factory` or `singleton` instead.
+If the previous dependency is not used in the definition of the extension, it can be replaced using `value`, `factory` or `service` instead.

 #### Registering service providers